snubwoody/www/src/articles/gui-in-rust.md

 ## Retained mode vs Immediate mode

-In a [retained mode](https://en.wikipedia.org/wiki/Retained_mode) GUI the framework/library **retains** the widget tree for rendering and the client uses abstractions such as widgets, views or components to describe the scene.
+In a [retained mode](https://en.wikipedia.org/wiki/Retained_mode) GUI the framework/library **retains** the underlying widget tree used for rendering and the client uses abstractions such as widgets/views/components to describe the scene.
 Retained mode UI's are **very** abstracted and there is a lot of stuff going on behind the scenes, like in this Jetpack Compose [example](https://developer.android.com/develop/ui/compose/state):

 ```kotlin
 @Composable